viol170/SCTP_ADA_CSP-Healthcare-Predictive/README.md

 ML is known in its application across business problems under the name predictive analytics.
 Although not all machine learning is statistically based, computational statistics is an important source of the field's methods.

+Machine learning approaches are traditionally divided into different categories, which correspond to learning paradigms, depending on the nature of the "signal" or "feedback" available to the learning system:
+* Supervised learning: The computer is presented with example inputs and their desired outputs, given by a "teacher", and the goal is to learn a general rule that maps inputs to outputs.
+* Unsupervised learning: No labels are given to the learning algorithm, leaving it on its own to find structure in its input.
+Unsupervised learning can be a goal in itself (discovering hidden patterns in data) or a means towards an end (feature learning).
+* Semi-supervised learning: Falling between unsupervised learning (without any labeled training data) and supervised learning (with completely labeled training data).
+Some of the training examples are missing training labels, yet many machine-learning researchers have found that unlabeled data, when used in conjunction with a small amount of labeled data, can produce a considerable improvement in learning accuracy.
+* Reinforcement learning: A computer program interacts with a dynamic environment in which it must perform a certain goal (such as driving a vehicle or playing a game against an opponent).
+As it navigates its problem space, the program is provided feedback that's analogous to rewards, which it tries to maximize.
+Although each algorithm has advantages and limitations, no single algorithm works for all problems.

 # Machine Learning and Heart Disease
 Machine Learning can play an essential role in predicting presence/absence of Heart Disease.
 Such information, if predicted well in advance, can provide important insights to doctors who can then adapt their diagnosis and treatment per patient basis.